mlti-toolbox/mlti/docs/Documentation/ForwardModel/ForwardModel.md

 ### Description

 `fm = ForwardModel(Name, Value)` creates a forward model object according to specifications provided as name-value arguments.
+Name-Value arguments specify which solving methods and approximations to use as well as how thermal conductivity will be represented in input arrays `M` and `O`.
+The constructor displays the expected structure of solver inputs upon construction.
+See [example](#constructor-ex1).

 ### Input (Name-Value) Arguments